-American Medical Response, the County's largest contract emergency ambulance provider, implemented an electronic patient care reporting system which is linked to their dispatch data.
-Information about at patient including evaluation findings and treatment are documented on a computer.
+American Medical Response, the County's largest contract emergency ambulance provider, uses an electronic patient care reporting system that is linked to their dispatch data.
 The patient care report (PCR) is printed at the patient's receiving hospital and specified data points are entered into a database.
-This information can be used for a variety of functions including quality improvement activities.
-Certain EMS staff has access to this database for countywide QI activities and data evaluation.
-Fire agencies providing paramedic ambulance and first responder services are evaluating electronic PCR systems to replace existing systems or for initial implementation.
+This information is used for a variety of functions including quality improvement activities by designated EMS staff.